Lesson: The Earth is a Changin'Contributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 Erosion is the wearing away of the surface of the Earth by natural processes (weathering, dissolution, abrasion, corrosion, etc.).
 Chemical, water, wind, glacier and temperature are continually changing the landscape of the Earth.

 Water erosion is perhaps the most familiar type of erosion.
 Water erosion can take many different forms.
 Sheet erosion is when a fairly uniform layer of topsoil is removed by raindrop splash and run-off during storms.
 This can cause soil to lose nutrients, which affects the land's ability to produce crops.
 Rill erosion is caused by run-off water gathering in flow lines (usually on recently cultivated land).
 It leaves small channels along the soil and often deposits this soil in streams or reservoirs, which can damage the surrounding ecosystem.
-If rill erosion is not addressed, water will continue to deepen these channels into gullies (gully erosion).
+If rill erosion is not addressed, water continues to deepen these channels into gullies (gully erosion).
 Gully erosion results in the loss of significant amounts of land.
 Tunnel erosion occurs when water removes soil below the Earth's surface.
 This causes cavities to form underground, which weakens the surface.
 If these tunnels collapse, they become deep gullies.
 Tunnel erosion is dangerous because these cavities could collapse at anytime and cannot be detected from above.
 Stream-bank erosion is caused by moving streams or river water wearing away the surrounding banks.
 This can drastically change the course of a river and ultimately the surrounding landscape.
 Shore erosion deposits sediment into the body of water and changes coastline (storms, such as hurricanes, can accelerate this process).
-Water erosion has also shaped canyons (e.g., the Grand Canyon in Arizona) and rock formations (e.g., Rainbow Bridge in Utah).
+Water erosion has also shaped canyons (such as the Grand Canyon in Arizona) and rock formations (such as the Rainbow Bridge in Utah).

 Wind erosion creates and moves entire sand dunes, shapes rocks and other structures, and causes dust storms.
 Sand dunes are always being reshaped and shifting due to the wind.
 Dunes start out as mere ripples in the sand and gradually increase in size.
 Sand is moved up to the top of the dune until the pile becomes so steep that it collapses and slumps down the other side (the slip face; see Figure 5).
 Sand dunes are particularly vulnerable to wind erosion because they are completely composed of loose sand without anything anchoring them in place.